Policies

 Health & Safety

-Any person with a pre-existing chronic health condition or anyone over the age of 65 should be advised to get an immunisation if available and not attend nursery.
+Any person with a pre-existing chronic health condition or anyone over the age of 65 should be advised to get an immunization if available and not attend nursery.
 For example:

 Viral infections are spread by breathing in air containing the virus or by contaminated hands, and are highly infectious.
 They mainly affect the nose, throat and lungs.